dashbird/site/content/blog/Lambda-Metrics.md

 The pricing is very straight-forward.
 The billable factors include:
   * Number of requests
   * Compute time
-  * Amount of memory used
+  * Amount of memory provisioned

 The compute time and memory and coupled together and we will come to them in a moment.
 The first 1 million requests are free, every month, and after that you will be charged $0.20 per million requests for the remainder of that month.